dorjeduck/mopro/README.md

 ### Runtime customization

-Often we want to display additional information along with the progress bar, like for example the current value of the loss function in deep learning applications.
-As shown in the following example, the function which is called each loop step can include a `BarSettings` argument which allows runtime customization of the `Progress Bar`.
-Here we use the `postfix` setting to display how many iteration are left.
+Often, we want to display additional information along with the progress bar, such as the current value of the loss function in deep learning applications.
+As shown in the following example, the callback can include a `BarSettings` argument, which allows runtime customization of the Progress Bar.
+Here, we use the postfix setting to display the number of iterations remaining.

 ```python
 from time import sleep